 The staff of a care facility such as a hospital or a nursing home will notify you and the necessary authorities immediately after a death has occurred.
-If a funeral home has been provided to the hospital or nursing home, they will be notified at the time of death.
-If you are present at the hospital when the funeral director arrives, they will ask a few questions about the deceased’s wishes and set up a time to come into the funeral home to make arrangements.
-However, if you are not present a funeral director will contact you to discuss these arrangements.
+If a funeral home has been provided to the hospital or nursing home, they should be notified at the time of death.

 You should meet with a funeral director within 24 hours of a death to begin to make final arrangements for your loved one.
 Deciding on these final arrangements may seem like a very daunting task, especially when you are in heightened emotional state.
 Our funeral home staff have years of experience dealing with these issues and strive to ensure everything goes as smoothly as possible.

 4. Making Arrangements:

 The Funeral Director will gather information required to register the death.
 This includes:

 - Full legal name of deceased

 - Complete address of deceased

 - Date and place of birth

 - Father’s name, Mother’s name (including maiden name) and place of birth for each parent